TheWizardsCode/DevLogger/README.md

 ## Git Tab

-The Git tab enables you to view the git logs for this project.
+The Git tab enables you to view the git logs for this project and quickly create DevLog entries from them.
 This is only tested on Windows, we welcome reports and patches for other platforms.

 You can click a button on the log entries to copy the data over to the DevLog entry fields where you can complete a DevLog entry.

 ## Settings Tab

 Here you can setup the DevLogger tool.
 We covered the database items above in the installation section.
 The camera field defines which camera is used to capture GIFs.
 This will default to the main camera, but you can override it if you so desire.

+There are three options for trimming items from screenshots.
+These are here to allow you to include or exclude certain elements and also to ensure that you can use tools like the excellent Full Screen asset without compromising your screenshots.

 ### Discord Settings